 Patient incentives

-Can the healthcare system be protected from overload without jeopardising patient welfare?
+Can the healthcare system be protected from overload without compromising patient welfare?

-In 2022, insured persons paid an average of CHF 581 out of their own pocket for basic insurance.
-But why does this cost sharing exist at all, how is it structured and why is it politically controversial?
-We take a closer look at this below.
+In 2022, insured individuals in basic health insurance paid an average of 581 francs out of pocket.
+But why does cost-sharing exist at all, how is it structured, and why is it politically controversial?
+We will delve into these questions in more detail below.

-The purpose of health insurance is to mitigate the financial consequences of illness.
-In the event of illness, it covers a large part of the treatment costs, even if these exceed the insurance premiums paid by the sick person.
-This results in a transfer from healthy to sick people, which is the purpose of insurance.
-However, the fact that a person does not have to bear most of the treatment costs themselves in the event of illness has an undesirable side effect: insurance cover creates an incentive to demand more benefits than would be demanded if the person had to pay the full treatment costs themselves.
-This increase in demand is known as "moral hazard".
-Numerous empirical studies, including large, randomised experiments, suggest that moral hazard exists and can be reduced by means of cost sharing.
-In other words, cost sharing is intended to prevent over-utilisation of services.
+Health insurance serves to mitigate the financial consequences of illness.
+It covers a significant portion of treatment costs in the event of illness, even when these costs exceed the insurance premiums paid by the insured individual.
+This creates a transfer from healthy to ill individuals, which is the primary purpose of insurance.
+However, the fact that an individual does not bear the full cost of treatment in the event of illness has an unintended side effect: insurance coverage creates an incentive to demand more services than one would if paying the full cost out of pocket.
+This increase in demand is referred to as “moral hazard”.
+Numerous empirical studies, including large randomized experiments, have shown that moral hazard exists and can be mitigated through cost-sharing.
+The purpose of cost-sharing is to discourage excessive use of healthcare services.

 Understanding cost sharing through an example